This week, I had a go at building a DevKit for the ESP32-H2-MINI-1 module

 This features some new things for me.

 It has a USB connector.
-To make this more accessible, I decided to give USB a try.
-The board can (hopefully) be flashed via USB, in addition to being powered.
+My previous PCBs used a row of headers pins, so I decided it was time to give USB a try.
+The board can (hopefully) be flashed via USB, in addition to be powered by it.
 This meant a few more components were required.
-I made room for three LEDs too – 5v, 3.3v and one connected via a GPIO.
+I also made room for three LEDs too – 5v, 3.3v and one connected via a GPIO.
 Hopefully this will help with diagnostics.
+I got this idea from atomic14’s video.

-I’m using the same MCP1700 power module.
+I’m using the same MCP1700 power module as my Nordic PCB.
 It can deliver 250mA of power, which is more than the peak demand of the H2.
 It wouldn’t work for WiFi modules, like the S3, but should be plenty for this.

 The KiCad project is here at present: https://github.com/tomasmcguinness/matter-esp32-temperature-sensor/tree/main/Hardware/PCB